 Patient & Health History Forms

 The verification of insurance benefits is a complex issue.
-Please ensure that your benefits participate with DMOS prior to your appointment to ensure coverage.
+Please ensure that your benefits participate with DMOS before your appointment to ensure coverage.
 If you do not have insurance or are unsure of your coverage for this appointment, please call our billing department at 515-537-2860, who will help to answer any questions you may have.
 Upon your arrival, we will ask for your insurance card to verify coverage for the patient (for returning patients we will offer you an opportunity to update your contact/insurance information).
-In addition, please bring a valid photo ID such as: a state issued driver’s license, state issued identification card or a passport.
+In addition, please bring a valid photo ID such as a state-issued driver’s license, state-issued identification card or a passport.
 Failure to provide your identification or insurance card can result in having to reschedule your appointment.

 Records, X-rays or MRI

 If you have had previous treatment of related orthopedic problems, please be sure to bring your records with you on this visit or transfer them to DMOS Orthopaedic Centers office prior to your visit.
 If you have previously had x-rays taken or an MRI completed, please bring those images with you to your appointment on a CD.
 Many facilities now place your films on the computer.
 You may call your referring physician to see if we are able to access those images from their image center and if so, you would not need to bring a disk of those images.

 If you have a worker’s compensation claim or other liability claim, please make sure your employer/insured or their worker’s compensation carrier has provided written authorization of this visit.